AyZev/AyZev/README.md

 ## About Me

-I'm a passionate software developer with a love for creating innovative solutions and exploring new technologies.
+I'm a passionate coding enthusiast with a love for creating innovative solutions and exploring new technologies.

 ## Projects